Investcorp: Absolute Return Investments

 Established in 1996, Investcorp's Absolute Return Investments business grew to an approximate value of $3.5 billion capital under management, out of which approximately $0.2 billion is reserved for proprietary investments.
 The Absolute Return Investments business provides institutional investors with access to its emerging manager program, investing with and seeding early-stage managers who, according to Investcorp research, outperform larger hedge funds on a risk-adjusted basis.
 In 2020, Investcorp merged its Absolute Return Investments business with Tages Group, a European alternative asset management firm, creating a 50/50 joint venture.

 Credit management

 Investcorp Credit Management was formed after the acquisition and integration of the debt management business of 3i (“3iDM”) in 2017.
 Investcorp Credit Management has assets under management of over $22 billion.
 Based in London, New York, and Singapore, they manage funds that invest primarily in senior secured corporate debt issued by mid and large-cap corporates in Western Europe and the US.

 Investcorp Insurance

-In October 2021, the company launched its Investcorp Insurance Solutions platform which provides investment management services to meet the unique investment needs of insurers.
+In October 2021, the company launched its Investcorp Insurance Solutions platform which provides investment management services to meet the investment needs of insurers.